munificent/craftinginterpreters/book/classes.md

 Lox follows JavaScript and Python in how it handles state.
 Every instance is an open collection of named values.
 Methods on the instance's class can access and modify properties, but so can <span name="outside">outside</span> code.
-Properties are accessed using a `.` syntax:
+Properties are accessed using a `.` syntax.

 <aside name="outside">